 - Hillsborough County Wood Bank, New Hampshire

-With the coldest part of winter coming soon, consider donating any extra firewood you have on your property to your community wood bank.
-You will be helping your community, and by keeping your firewood use local you will also be helping trees!
+Here at Don’t Move Firewood, we highly recommend you consider donating any extra firewood you have on your property to a community wood bank near you (if there is one!).
+You will be helping your community, and by keeping your firewood use local you will also be helping trees.